microsoft/pxt-adafruit/docs/device/crocodile-clips.md

 # crocodile clips

-The on pin pressed accessories.
+The large holes at the bottom of the board are designed to attach alligator/crocodile clips.

-Register an [event handler](/reference/event-handler) that will execute whenever the user attaches one side of the crocodile clip to the `GND` pin, then connects and disconnects the unattached side of the crocodile clip to pin `0`, `1`, or `2`.
+Register an event that will execute whenever the user attaches one side of the crocodile clip to the `GND` pin, then connects and disconnects the unattached side of the crocodile clip to pin `0`, `1`, or `2`.

 ### Example: on pin pressed with random numbers